Kranky Kids® Software Cheat Sheets

 Don’t want to modify so easily?
 Open the Pencil Tool Options dialog box by double-clicking on the Pencil Tool in the Tools Panel and un-check Keep selected (see below):

 Then, if you do want to modify a Path, hold Command to temporarily access the Selection Tool (V).
-Click to select your Path, release Command, and then modify (see below):
+Click to select your Path, release Command, and then modify (see images below):

 When the Pencil Tool with o appears, if you stop drawing your Path will be closed automatically even if you're not that close to the starting point (see below):